sergiogtorres/sergiogtorres.github.io/index.md

 XYZ *= (avg_z_coord_NERF_dart * 1e-3)

-This (x, y, z) vector is tracked with a kalman filter also built from scratch.
+This (x, y, z) vector is tracked with a Kalman filter also built from scratch.

 ---